funkyheatmap/funkyheatmap/paper/paper.md

 ![An example of a `{funkyheatmap}` visualisation using the mtcars dataset.\label{fig-mtcars}](figure2.pdf){width="15cm"}

 # Conclusion
 `{funkyheatmap}` streamlines the creation of publication-quality visualisation for mixed data types, empowering researchers and data scientists to communicate their results effectively.
-The development of `funkyheatmappy` (Python) and `funkyheatmapjs` (JavaScript) will further expand the accessibility and functionality of this visualisation solution.
+The package has been ported to other programming languages, as `funkyheatmappy` (Python) and `funkyheatmapjs` (JavaScript).
+This expands the accessibility of this type of visualisation to non-R users.
+The JavaScript port incorporates interactive elements, expanding on the visualization's functionality.

 # Acknowledgements
 <!-- Acknowledgement of any financial support. -->